Leonardbd/Foodicia-Android-iOS/README.md

 Get notifications when ingredients are about to expire.

-Search for recipes that matches the ingredients that you have.
+Filter and search for recipes that matches the ingredients that you have.

 Webscrapes recipes from different sites using HtmlAgilityPack.

 ![Foodicia1](https://user-images.githubusercontent.com/47029275/71548806-f389ca80-29b3-11ea-98cf-a39ed1f2cc5a.png)